Noah-Huppert/borzoi-test-ts/README.md

-# Borzoi JS Test
+# Borzoi Test
-JavaScript ES6 testing library.
+Typescript and JavaScript ES6 testing library.

 # Table Of Contents
 - [Overview](#overview)

 # Overview
-Borzoi test implements a simple fluid familiar testing pattern, compatible with ES6 modules.
+Borzoi test implements a simple familiar testing pattern, compatible with Typescript.

 To use: